 Hyde Park is a neighborhood in Boston that is known for being low-crime, and for good reason.
 But what makes people love this town is the fact that it is well-maintained with dashes of green on every corner, offering a respite from the concrete (and brick!) jungle of downtown.
-Despite the 6% increase in crime in 2016, Hyde Park is still one of the least dangerous places in Boston.
+Despite the 6% increase in crime in 2016, Hyde Park is still one of the safest places in Boston.

 Dorchester is another part of Boston that has become an amalgam of cultures from Irish-Americans and African Americans to Latinx and a distinctive LGBTQ+ community.

 The town is known for its close proximity to Boston harbor and a number of popular green areas and parks courtesy of father of American landscape architecture Frederick Law Olmsted.
 If you plan to visit or relocate, there are sites like The James Blake House (the oldest house in Boston), Franklin Park Zoo, Dorchester Park, and Franklin Park to get in some bonding time with your family and loved ones.

 Allston/Brighton is an up-and-coming area that's increasingly being taken over by college students and recent graduates fleeing the sky-high rent closer to the city.
 It's known for having a great selection of restaurants that are of comparable or superior quality to their competitors downtown for a much lower price such as Carlo's Cucina and Coreanos Allston.